Executive

 Valerie San Filippo

 Valerie San Filippo is a writer and educator from Long Island, New York.
-She received her MFA in Fiction from Stony Brook Southampton.
-Her work has appeared in F(r)iction, PANK, TSROnline, and elsewhere.
-She is a graduate of the Odyssey Writing Workshop, and a recipient of George R.R.
-Martin’s Miskatonic Scholarship.
-When she isn’t teaching, or writing stories about angry young women, she spends her time playing TTRPGs, embroidering, and caring for her pet moss balls.
+She received her MFA in Fiction from Stony Brook Southampton, where she taught undergrad courses on fantasy and surrealism.
+Her short stories and poetry have appeared in F(r)iction, PANK, and elsewhere.
+She is a graduate of the Odyssey Writers Workshop, and a recipient of George R.R.
+Martin’s Miskatonic Scholarship for Horror Writing.

 Sam Burt